The leverage in cost reduction and growth opportunities.

 In our example, I buy a company with $1 million in EBIDTA for six-times earnings, or $6 million.
 What will make this acquisition look even better is if I can find ways to increase the profits of the business.
 If I could double them, from $1 million to $2 million, for example, my purchase price becomes just three-times earnings–making $2 million on a $6 million investment–which is much more attractive and that is without any revenue growth.

 So how do we find ways to increase profits like that?
-It all comes down to finding synergies during the due diligence process.
+It all comes down to finding synergies with your business acquisition strategy.
 And there are two primary areas to focus on: opportunities to cut costs and those to help drive growth.